There are three primary options available for shipping trailers: drive away services, tow-away services, and shipping via trailer.

 Best Practices For Shipping Trailers

 When it isn’t practical or possible to tow your own trailer—whether it be across the country or across the state—it falls on you to find a trustworthy driver who possesses both experience and the right equipment for the job.
-Fortunately, FR8Star simplifies this process by connecting you with qualified brokers and carriers.
+Fortunately, FR8Star simplifies this process by connecting you with qualified transport companies.
 All you need to do is provide relevant information about your trailer, choose your preferred shipping method, and get your trailer ready for the journey.

 Drive Away Services